-Starting in fall 2015 we will be offering an exciting new program dedicated to divorced or separated fathers.
+We currently offer an exciting program dedicated to divorced or separated fathers.
 The ‘Fathering After Separation or Divorce’ (FASD) program will provide a broad range of knowledge, resources and skills for fathers looking to maintain a strong relationship with their children following a divorce or separation.

 What You Get

 This program will provide valuable knowledge, resources and skills with a curriculum built for fathers, based on the best research from child psychologists, father-friendly lawyers and men’s health providers:

 – Better understand what your child is going through and the changes they will experience

 – Learn conflict resolution, team work, communication and co-parenting skills

 – Learn how to deal with and report child abuse

 – Learn how to take care of your emotional and physical health and well-being

 – Learn how to protect yourself and understand your rights and obligations